WordPress/openverse/documentation/general/contributing.md

 people discussing it.
 For clarification on whether an issue is still desired, it is especially helpful to ping the
 [communication alias](/meta/contribution/communication_aliases.md) relevant for the part of the stack in question.
-Please heed

 ```{warning}
 ##### Reproducibility